This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 13) Once Debt #1 is paid off, move to Debt #2.
 This time, whatever amount you were paying on the Debt #1(minimum payment + extra payment), you will include it on your payment to Debt #2, thus the snowball effect.

 14) Repeat the process until all debts are paid off.

 15) Once you paid off all of your debts, give yourself a BIG pat on the back but do not throw away the papers.
 Keep it as a reminder of your hard work and as a motivation to stay away from any kind of debt.

 If you want to learn more about debt payoff tips, check out 5 Best Debt Payoff Tips That You Should Know.

 The debt snowball printable is an evergreen product.
-Therefore, you can print more copies of your debt payoff plan that will take more than 12 months.
+Therefore, you can print more copies of your debt payoff plan which will take more than 12 months.
 Just make sure to label the year.

 Do you have more than 4 debts to track?
 You can check out:Debt Ditchers Snowball Tracker for <10 Debts.

 Start snowballing your way to debt freedom with this workbook.